sy77777en/video_annotation_folk/labels_markdown/cam_motion/index.md

 - Are there any shot transitions in the video?

-- Does this footage feature one or more cuts or soft transitions?
+- Does this footage feature cuts or soft transitions?

 </details>